GFW Technical Review 07 – Active Probing

 FIN/ACK: The server does not reset immediately but closes the connection shortly after with a FIN/ACK.

 The exact behavior depends on the probe packet length, the salt/IV length of the cipher, and the specific Shadowsocks implementation.
-By repeatedly probing with random bytes of different lengths, GFW can determine whether the response pattern matches known Shadowsocks fingerprints.
+By repeatedly probing with random bytes of different lengths, the GFW can determine whether the response pattern matches known Shadowsocks fingerprints.
 Even AEAD cipher implementations, which are resistant to the ATYP brute-force attack, still exhibit different behaviors (timeout vs. reset) depending on packet length.

 Note how OutlineVPN v1.0.6 exhibits a clearly identifiable pattern: a 50-byte random probe results in a FIN/ACK, while anything longer results in a RST.
 This makes it trivially fingerprintable.